gumblex/pyimpsort/README.md

 ## Feature

-**WARNING:** Due to a [bug](https://bugs.python.org/issue20387) in `tokenize.untokenize`, the result may not be correct when using tabs for indentation.
+**Update:** The following bug is fixed in 3.4.4rc1+, 3.5+, 2.7.11rc1+ **WARNING:** Due to a [bug](https://bugs.python.org/issue20387) in `tokenize.untokenize`, the result may not be correct when using tabs for indentation if the Python (2.7, 3.4 or 3.5) installed is not the latest.
 Apply the `tokenize.patch` can (partly) solve the problem.

 * Sort imports by length without comments.
 * Only touch imports at root indentation level.